triton-lang/triton/README.md

 This is the development branch for ISAAC v2.0.
 This is a major rewrite more targetted at compute-bound applications, with major performance gains at the expense of portability.

+Major changes compared to the master branch are:
+* PTX code generation for GEMM and FCONV
+* Double-throughput half-precision via the FFMA.F16x2 instruction
+* Much faster auto-tuning procedure: obtaining an input-aware GEMM profile for all layouts/data-types shouldn't take more than 3 hours.
+* Massive code simplifications: compiling the entire project shouldn't take more than 20 seconds

 ### License

 ISAAC is distributed under the MIT/X11 license.

 ### Installation

-ISAAC only requires an NVIDIA GPU with compute-capability > 5.0 and the corresponding proprietary driver.
+ISAAC only needs an NVIDIA GPU with compute-capability > 5.0 and the corresponding proprietary driver.

 The CUDA SDK is *not* required.